kieran-mackle/AutoTrader/docs/source/tutorials/condensed-walkthrough.md

 A long order can be created by specifying `direction=1` when creating the `Order`, whereas a short order can be created by specifying `direction=-1`.
-If there is no trading signal this update, you can create an [empty order](empty-order) with just `Order()`.
+If there is no trading signal this update, you can just return `None`.
 We also define our exit targets by the `stop_loss` and `take_profit` arguments.
 The strategy below uses the `generate_exit_levels` helper method to calculate these prices.